-Fillings are also used to repair cracked or broken teeth, as well as teeth that have worn down due to misuses such as from nail-biting or tooth grinding.
+Fillings are also used to repair cracked or broken teeth, as well as teeth that have worn down due to misuses such as nail-biting or tooth grinding.

 If you are due for a dental filling, you will discover that you have a wide range of options available in terms of materials.
 Tooth fillings are typically available in the following options: